-This course is for people of all abilities, with step-by-step demonstrations throughout as well as particular focus on colour-mixing (from a limited few) in relation to matching the colours of nature.
+Join Jeremy Ford for this workshop so you too can enjoy painting landscape and nature in watercolour.
+This course is for people of all abilities.
+It will include step-by-step demonstrations throughout, plus a focus on color-mixing (from a limited few) to match the colours of nature.
 There will be a mixture of outdoor and studio work.

 We will look for outside reference, ideas and inspiration within the grounds to create our own artwork working outdoors if possible, as well as developing ideas in the studio.
 My aim is to try and capture something of the mood and atmosphere of the place and the moment as simply and directly as possible.
 I recommend that students work in sketchbooks/workbooks (cartridge and watercolour paper) to build up a visual diary that can then be used for further reference and experimentation.

 Jeremy studied Graphic Design at Southport College of Art, (1972-5) and Illustration at Harrow College of Art, London (1975-8) A professional artist and Illustrator since then, working on a wide variety of books, magazines, and greeting cards.
 Instructional watercolour, pastel, and gouache art books published by Search Press.
 Work commissioned by The Royal Horticultural Society, Bradford Exchange Limited Edition Plates, Central TV, and American Express Travel Guides amongst many others.
 DVDs on painting in watercolour, pastel, and gouache and has contributed to numerous art books.